-Validation notice foreign language disclosures - Section 1006.34 itself, the Rule also changes the language in which a validation notice can be communicated.
+Validation notice foreign language disclosures - Section 1006.34

+In addition to changes to the validation notice itself, the Rule also changes the language in which a validation notice can be communicated.
 It specifically permits a debt collector to include supplemental information in Spanish that specifies how a consumer may request a Spanish-language validation notice.